Logo Voyage

 Other Nagas tribal languages

-Patsho Khiamniungan or colloquially Patsho Nyu is a Sino-Tibetan language spoken in North Eastern parts of India in the state of Nagaland, Noklak district.
+Patsho Khiamniungan or colloquially Patsho Nyu is a Sino-Tibetan language spoken by the Khiamniungans in North Eastern parts of India in the state of Nagaland, Noklak district.
 It also refers to the people living in the district mostly inhibiting the western part, that of Patsho range, southern part i.e. Thuonoknyu administrative circle and sparingly all over Noklak.
 Above all, it is a village with one of the highest number of Population in the region.
 Sometimes, it refers to Patsho speaking group of people who are native to and belong to Patsho Village.
 The language is widely known who are native to Noklak district and parts of Myanmar.

 Grammar